Explore Q-Chem Features

 For a complete list of new features, bugfixes, and improvements, please see the Q-Chem 6.2 release log.
 Interested in trying our new features?
 Request a free two-month demo here!

-Q-Cloud provides a fast, easy way to run Q-Chem calculations on Amazon's AWS infrastructure, providing improved flexibility and fast turn-around time on jobs while reducing compute costs.
+Q-Cloud (coming in January of 2025) provides a fast, easy way to run Q-Chem calculations on Amazon's AWS infrastructure, providing improved flexibility and fast turn-around time on jobs while reducing compute costs.
 The benefits of cloud computing include:

 • Flexibility.
 The number of nodes on your Q-Cloud cluster automatically scales on demand, based on what is actually required to run your jobs.
 Whether you need to run running a hundred jobs at once, or just a handful, you'll only pay for the hardware you use.